GCSBOSS/nodecaf/README.md

 ### Settings File

-Nodecaf allow you to read a configuration file in the TOML format (we plan to add more in the future) and use it's data in all routes and server configuration.
+Nodecaf allow you to read a configuration file and use it's data in all routes and server configuration.

 Use this feature to manage:
 - external services data such as database credentials
 - Nodecaf settings such as SSL and logging
 - Your own server application settings for your users

+Suported config formats: **TOML**, **YAML**

 > Check out how to [generate a project with configuration file already plugged in](#init-project)